thumbnail_Logo_4_vectorized

 Marriage of Convenience

-A marriage of convenience is a completely new institute in Serbian legislation, introduced by the last changes of the Law on Foreigners, and its goal is to prevent foreigners from unlawfully staying in the Republic of Serbia.
+A marriage of convenience is an institute in Serbian legislation, which goal is to prevent foreigners from unlawfully staying in the Republic of Serbia, based on the alleged marriage.

 The responsible authority shall make an informed decision on whether each case represents a marriage of convenience, with special regard to circumstances such as how long the spouses had known each other before entering into marriage, whether they speak the language they both understand, whether material assets have been given to enter that marriage, with exception of assets given as a dowry and provided that the spouses come from countries where giving a dowry is part of the tradition and whether there is evidence of previous marriages of convenience on part of any of the spouses in the Republic of Serbia or abroad.
 The responsible authority shall deny the request for temporary residence or extension of temporary residence for family reunification if there is a reasonable doubt that the marriage was entered into out of convenience.

-When submitting the request for the temporary residence permit, besides the lawful legal ground, foreigners need to submit a valid travel document and the following proof:
+When submitting the request for the temporary residence permit, besides having the lawful legal ground, foreigners need to submit a valid travel document, as well as proof of having:

 The key question is: what is the proper amount of funds?

 In essence, a foreigner will meet this requirement if they display the minimum needed amount at their non-resident bank account in Serbia.
-This amount is referring to the official minimal estimated salary in Serbia, per month of stay.
-Hence multiplies by months of the whole term or planned residency.
+This amount is referring to the official minimal estimated salary in Serbia, per month of stay, in the year when the application is submitted.

 What About Health Insurance?